ondrejholecek/fortidebug/README.md

 apt-get install python2.7 python-paramiko
 ```

-Alternatively, you can install Python and Pip via apt-get and then Paramiko via Pip:
+Alternatively, you can install Python and Pip via apt-get and then Paramiko via Pip, however this might need some
+more libraries to be installed in their development versions:

 ```
-apt-get install python2.7 python-pip pip install paramiko
+apt-get install python2.7 python-pip python-dev libssl-dev pip install paramiko
 ```